jameskraus/blog/src/pages/declarative-data-visualizations/index.md

   <circle cx="2" cy="4" r="1" fill="red" />
 </svg>

-This is important, because if we want to graph data, we'll need to invert the Y axis for any data.
+This is important, because if we want to graph data, we'll need to invert the y-axis for any data.
 The x-axis should basically act as we expect.

 ### Viewbox: Relative Size and Boundries